 But it’s not always rainy.
 Here, autumn can come sometimes sunny and bright.
 In Danish, there is a name for that hybrid season as summer turns to fall – known as sensommer.
 And it can be sublime.
 Come soak it up.
 And if the weather wanes, as it is wont to do in Denmark, you can enjoy the season change from inside one of Copenhagen’s many cozy cafés and delicious craft coffeehouses.

-Yesterday we went on a little color collecting expedition around the city.
+Yesterday we went on a little color-collecting expedition around the city.
 By bike – naturally.
 As you do in Copenhagen.
 And collect we did.
-With the fallback of the daylight savings hours this past weekend, I am a bit like a squirrel hoarding away little snippets of color for the dark Danish days of winter coming.
+When the fallback of daylight savings happens, I become a bit like a squirrel hoarding away little snippets of color preparing for the dark Danish days of winter ahead.

 Sortedams Sø, Peblinge Sø, Copenhagen

 Ride or stroll along the lakes and you are sure to be treated to a fabulous leafy fall color show.
 Soon the paths will be littered with horse chestnuts or “conkers.”
 Similar to buckeyes in the States, the seeds of the horse chestnut trees are inedible, but fun for kids to collect.
 Stop and sit on one of the iconic Copenhagen benches that line the lakes and watch as swans swim by.
 When sunny, it is serene.
 And can be quite the scene with locals out for a run or cycle or just a walk with their peeps.